A market resilient data-driven approach to option pricing: Model Performance

 The model performances are presented in Table \ref{tab:XGB performance}.
 In that, the models are classified into 3 classes based on the training data sets.
 The symbol/symbols of each training data are listed in the first column.
 The approaches used in the model are mentioned in the second column.
 The estimated values of ensembling parameters are mentioned next to each $\mathcal{A}_{E}$ approach in the second column.
 The option price prediction using historical volatility and the Black-Scholes-Merton formula is set as the benchmark for comparison.
 We compare the performance of all these models and the benchmark using two types of test data coming from each of the two symbols N50 and BNF.
 The performance, i.e., the RMSE of predictions, of each model is reported for all four disjoint test data samples.
 Given a training symbol and test data, the best-performed approach is indicated by highlighting the least RMSE value in orange.
 Given a test data, the least RMSE across all nine trained models is indicated with a star $(*)$ sign.

 At the outset, we notice that for each test data, the column-wise reported RMSE values for all nine training models are smaller than the RMSE of the benchmark prediction.
 In fact, the lowest RMSE turns out to be smaller than $50\%$ of the benchmark RMSE for each of the four test data sets.
-It is observed that on every atypical data, the $\mathcal{A}_{DS}$ approach outperforms $\mathcal{A}_{HH}$ approach, no matter what the training data set is.
+It is observed that on every atypical test data, the $\mathcal{A}_{DS}$ approach outperforms $\mathcal{A}_{HH}$ approach, no matter what the training data set is.
 This validates the usefulness of the domain shift approach presented in this paper.
 On the other hand, we also observe that $\mathcal{A}_{HH}$ outperforms $\mathcal{A}_{DS}$ on the typical test data of each symbol when the training data is from the same symbol.
 This empirically validates the theoretical conclusion of Theorem \ref{theo2.2}.
 We explain this below.
-We recall that $\mathcal{A}_{HH}$ is founded on perfect equalities whereas $\mathcal{A}_{DS}$ is based on some approximations.
+We recall that $\mathcal{A}_{HH}$ is founded on perfect equalities, whereas $\mathcal{A}_{DS}$ is based on some approximations.
 So, in the special circumstances where Theorem \ref{theo2.2} is applicable, $\mathcal{A}_{HH}$ gives a better result than $\mathcal{A}_{DS}$.
-On the other hand for typical test data of the same symbol of training data, as anticipated, the assumption on similarity between return distributions of training and test is valid.
-Again, for the same reason, in the multi-source training scenario (see the row with heading N50+BNF), $\mathcal{A}_{HH}$ outperforms $\mathcal{A}_{DS}$ on both of the typical data.
-This justifies the benefit of combined training.
-In this scenario, however, the ensemble approach outperforms both $\mathcal{A}_{HH}$ and $\mathcal{A}_{DS}$ on each of the 4 test data.
-It is interesting to note that each of the 9 models performs better on typical test data of N50 than those of BNF.
-On the contrary, each of the 9 models performs better on atypical test data of BNF than those of N50.
+On the other hand, for typical test data of the same symbol of training data, as anticipated, the assumption of similarity between the return distributions of training and test is valid.
+Again, the ensemble approach outperforms both $\mathcal{A}_{HH}$ and $\mathcal{A}_{DS}$ on each of the test datasets.
+It is interesting to note that each of the 6 single-trained models performs similar or better on typical test data of N50 than those of BNF.
+On the contrary, each of those 6 models performs similar or better on atypical test data of BNF than those of N50.
 Such consistent performance of approaches on typical or atypical test data irrespective of the source of training data indicates the importance of consideration of domain shifts in the model building.
 It also indicates that while $\mathcal{A}_{HH}$ is insensitive to the domain shift, $\mathcal{A}_{DS}$ incorporates the domain adaptability reasonably well.
 So far prediction on BNF atypical test data is concerned, RMSE value of the ensemble model trained with N50 data is lower than that of the ensemble model trained with BNF data.
 This is another instance of the success of common representation space and domain adaptation.